GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 MariaDB Galera Cluster is a synchronous multi-master cluster for MariaDB.
 It enables true parallel replication, multi-master topology, the ability to read and write to any cluster node, or to drop failed nodes from the cluster, automatic membership control and node joining, and more.

-For more information on MariaDB, refer to the [MariaDB official website](https://mariadb.org/).
+For more information on MariaDB, visit the [MariaDB official website](https://mariadb.org/).

 ## About Google Click to Deploy